-The Consortium of Academic Health Centers for Integrative Medicine
+Academic Consortium for Integrative Medicine and Health

 The most critical need identified by physician leaders has been for fundamental change in the core curriculum used to train medical students.
 Consequently, early in its formation, The Bravewell Collaborative embraced the need to change medical education and training.